 After finding another of my favourite sweat shirt / jumper’s ruined, with baggy and stretched sleeves I managed to read the wash label.
 The label says “hand wash only – dry on a flat surface”.
 My wife doesn’t tumble dry them but washes them in the washing machine.
 This is undoubtedly why it has stretched so badly.
 To be fair, these wash instructions are ridiculous.
 Who has the time to sort out every individual item of laundry and pander to their silly washing and drying requirements?
 Especially when they are as ludicrous as this.

 So the answer is to realise that despite us having washing machines for many decades, many clothing manufacturers are making clothes that we are supposed to only wash using 18th century methods.
-Not only that but we can’t use a dryer to dry them, nor even hang them up anywhere.
+Not only that but we can’t use a dryer to dry many of them, nor even hang them up anywhere.
 They seriously expect us to carefully stretch them out on the kitchen table and leave to dry.
-The lesson is to always read the wash labels before you buy any clothes to make sure they don’t have silly washing instructions that non compliance with will seriously shorten their lives.
+The lesson is to always read the wash labels before you buy any clothes to make sure they don’t have silly washing instructions that non compliance with can seriously shorten their lives.